mdkalish/haml_v_slim_benchmark/README.md

   $ ruby -v
   ruby 2.2.3p173 (2015-08-18 revision 51636) [x86_64-darwin14]
   ```
-- Template rendering is not a bottleneck anyways: after the first render,
+- Template rendering is most often not a bottleneck anyways: after the first render,
   contents will be loaded from cache as ready htmls.
   Fragment caching is not accounted for in this benchmark.